What Does Poinsettia Flower Mean and Symbolise?

 Spread the love

 Chime in the Christmas cheer and bring out the Holiday feasts, it is almost that very merry and special time of the year!
 And what other way to better decorate the Holiday season than with some beautiful Hollies and can you guess?
-The very gorgeous Poinsettias!
+The very gorgeous, brilliant flower poinsettia!

-These velvet-like beauties come with more surprise than the gifts you see under the Christmas tree!
+These velvet-like ornamental flowers come with more surprise than the gifts you see under the Christmas tree!
 So, better watch out and not forget to add these to your home during the Holidays!

-Although the discovery of Poinsettias does not date as far back as when Christmas was first celebrated, it makes up with very rich and luscious history.
+Although the discovery of poinsettias does not date as far back as when Christmas was first celebrated, it makes up with very rich and long history.
 The first discovery was debuted by the ancient Aztecs in the 15th century.
-They referred to these floral as cuitlaxochitl meaning the star flower.
+They referred to these flowers as cuitlaxochitl meaning the star flower.

-In modern-day botany, the Poinsettias were first defined in 1836 as floral clusters surrounded by showy and colorful bracts.
-These flowers were named after Joel Poinsett – an American diplomat who discovered the flowers in 1828.
+In modern-day botany, the poinsettias were first defined in 1836 as floral clusters surrounded by showy and colorful red leaves with bright red berries.
+The name poinsettia was honored after Joel Roberts Poinsett – an American diplomat and amateur botanist who discovered the flowers in 1828.
+It became a popular Philadelphia flower because of the festival held in its honor.

-The Poinsettias belong to the Euphorbia or Spurge genus of the Euphorbiaceae family.
-It is well known as a Holiday plant because of the special magic in its bracts – it changes color during Wintertime!
+The poinsettias belong to the Euphorbia or Spurge genus of the Euphorbiaceae family.
+It is well known as a Holiday plant because of the special magic in its red and green bracts – it changes color during Wintertime!
 And don’t be fooled – the flowers are actually the small buds in the very center of the plant called the cyathia

 Symbolism of Poinsettia Blossoms

-Since the beginning of time for the Poinsettias, these have always symbolized the Christmas Holidays and their joyous festivities.
-It’s no wonder where the Holiday color motif comes from – the red bracts, green leaves, and yellow cyathia of the Poinsettia!
+Since the beginning of time for the poinsettias, these have always symbolized the Christmas Holidays and their joyous festivities.
+It’s no wonder where the Holiday color motif comes from – the red bracts, green leaves, and yellow cyathia of this Christmas flower!

 For the Hindus in Nepa and India, the Christmas Star Flower is a symbol of the female life force – resembling her beauty.